nickrogerson124/Programming-Basics/Part-4_Loops/Micro:bit/Resources/InstructorsMaterials/README.md

 * What is a loop?
     * A sequence of instructions that is continually repeated until a certain condition is reached
     * Allows you to repeat code until a condition or rule is met,
-* What is a for loop?
+* What is a repeat loop?
     * A control flow statement for specifying iteration, which allows code to be executed repeatedly
     * A loop that repeats code for a set number specified
 * What is a while loop?